JimmieM/doro-fe/README.md

 Same goes for frontend.
 What's missing is base implementation of context/auth and/or routing.
 Given this is very easy to add upon, but not yet needed.
 Having reusable smaller components such as buttons, input, toggles & even some hooks, it could easily be extended.
 I don't find any modules being too highly coupled either.

-#### thinking openly.

-A clear guide/vision has been layed on how to work the project.
-If we'd like a new module for another traffic resource other than Areas and Messages.
-It could easily be extended with the architecture in place.
-Add an API, Service and model factory if needed.
-Append new "sub service" to our Traffic service, if it doesn't break concerns and seperation too hard.

-Let's say another feature would be "User".
-There we'd include perhaps a phonenumber or some kind of notification token (iOS, Android) along with user data and/or settings.
-Another parent module such as ("traffic") would be created.
-For this instance "User".
-This time we don't want API, rather a repository and database.

-// Just an idea.

-- User
-  - user.service.ts
-  - user.repository.ts
-  - user.query.ts
-  - Notification
-    - notification.service.ts
-    - ios.notification.api.ts
-    - android.notification.api.ts

-Frontend implementation for this would also be super easy.
-Adding another API and state-hook ("Zustand").
-Pages and custom modules, upon adding the reusable components.

 ## Core technologies and why?

 ### FE